What are the benefits of accountants working with R&D tax experts?

 Can’t I just submit an R&D claim myself?

 Of course you can.
-You’re totally free to put together and submit your company’s R&D Tax Credit claim yourself.
-All the guidance and pointers can be found on the Revenue’s website (if you’ve got the time and inclination to plough through it all that is).
+You’re totally free to put together and submit your company’s R&D Tax Credit claim yourself if you want to.
+All the guidance and pointers can be found on Revenue’s website (if you’ve got the time and inclination to plough through it all that is).
 Be warned though, it’s a far more tricky process than filing a tax return.
-In fact it’s something that many accountants shy away from as there’s a lot of room for error, which is where R&D tax advisors like ourselves can be incredibly useful.
+In fact it’s something that even many accountants shy away from as there’s a lot of room for error, which is where R&D tax claims portals like Tax Cloud can be incredibly useful.

 What about using the company accountant I already have?

-Many accountants don’t like taking on R&D tax credit work as it’s known for being incredibly detailed and niche.
+Many accountants don’t like taking on R&D tax work as it’s known for being incredibly detailed and niche.
 This means it can take up an awful lot of their time and money, and getting it wrong can be incredibly costly.
-However, in our experience most accountants are very happy to work alongside us on their client’s claim.
-They know that we’re not about to poach other work because all we’re interested in is dealing with R&D. They also understand that it can mean a lot of financial benefit for their client which in turn benefits both them and the wider economy.
+However, in our experience most accountants are very happy to use the Tax Cloud portal for their client’s claim.
+They know that we’re not about to poach other work because this is only about R&D. They also understand that it can mean a lot of financial benefit for their client which in turn benefits both them and the wider economy.

-Whilst many accountancy firms have some dealings with R&D tax credits, here at Tax Cloud (part of Myriad Associates), we specialise entirely in the R&D claims field.
+Whilst many accountancy firms have some dealings with R&D Tax Credits, here at Tax Cloud we specialise entirely in the R&D claims field.
 This means that you can sleep easy knowing that anything we’ve advised you is completely up-to-date, accurate and gives you the best chance to maximise your claim.